mila-iqia/myia/README.rst

 If you want to play with the current implementation, you can check out `ALPHA.md <https://github.com/mila-iqia/myia/blob/master/ALPHA.md>`_

+A short document explaining some of Myia's inner workings is available `here <https://github.com/mila-iqia/myia/blob/master/devdoc.md>`_

 Status
 ------

 Myia is currently under development and is not yet ready for use.
-As of 2019/03/19 we anticipate we may be able to offer a beta for 2019/09/01.
-We will update that estimate regularly.
+We are optimistic about having an alpha version to play with around the start of 2020.

 See `Roadmap`_.